mirroredkeys/Time-Logger-Telegram/README.md

 activate the virtual environment in bash terminal
 - - - -

-change the following to your own:
+*change the following to your own:

-.json file,⋅⋅
+  *.json file

- spreadsheet name,⋅⋅
+  *spreadsheet name

-API token⋅⋅
+  *API token

 then run..⋅⋅